agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicecontrol.md

 The [QuotaController](https://github.com/googleapis/googleapis/blob/master/google/api/servicecontrol/v1/quota_controller.proto#L37) service is defined in [quota_controller.proto](https://github.com/googleapis/googleapis/blob/master/google/api/servicecontrol/v1/quota_controller.proto) and provides a single method that is used by proxies to implement quotas on managed services.

-The full names of theses methods begin with `google.api.servicecontrol.v1.QuotaController.`
+The full names of these methods begin with `google.api.servicecontrol.v1.QuotaController.`

 | Method | Description |
 | ------ | ----------- |